Project

 Introduce general `IO#timeout` and `IO#timeout=` for blocking operations.

-Added by ioquatix (Samuel Williams) about 2 years ago.
-Updated over 1 year ago.
+Added by ioquatix (Samuel Williams) over 2 years ago.
+Updated about 2 years ago.

 Status: